 Previously, SMS revenues have contributed exponential returns to the mobile operators based on the cost of transmitted data with respect to overall mobile data revenue.
 With revenue from a simple SMS often at more than thousands of dollars a megabyte for just 160 characters, users often chose to send an SMS that is usually under $0.30 as opposed to the minimum cost of a call, often costing more than a $1.00.

 But with many capped value plans using prepaid and/or postpaid, these include texts and voice in the cap and this freedom to communicate is also encouraging users to continue to use this type of messaging.
 However these free on-net or unlimited SMS availability have seen revenues from this market sector to the mobile operators peak in 2011.
-But SMSs can also provide instant user attention as opposed to an email that may be unread for a number of hours or days.
+But SMSs can also provide instant user attention as opposed to an email or voicemail message that may be unread for a number of hours or days.

 This report provides an overview of the mobile data SMS market in Australia, including SMS usage statistics, and analysis of key market trends.